A1 motorway (Greece)

-The A1 motorway, is the 2nd longest motorway in Greece with a length of 557 km.
+The A1 motorway (Αυτοκινητόδρομος Α1) is the 2nd longest motorway in Greece with a length of 557 km.
 It is the principal north–south road connection in Greece, connecting the country's capital Athens with the regions of Thessaly and Macedonia, as well as the country's second largest city, Thessaloniki.
 It starts from Neo Faliro in Attica and continues north to reach the Evzonoi border station, on the Greek border with North Macedonia.

 Today, the construction, operation and maintenance of the A1 motorway have been largely outsourced to private companies: Aftokinitodromos Aigaiou SA.
 (Kleidi, Imathia - Raches, Fthiotida), Kentriki Odos SA (Raches, Fthiotida - Skarfia, Fthiotida) and Nea Odos SA (Skarfia, Fthiotida - Metamorfosi, Attica).
 The section of Kleidi, Imathia-Evzoni since 2014 operates and is maintained by Egnatia Odos SA.

 Route

 The motorway passes through Mainland Greece and has largely replaced National Road 1.
 It begins at Kifissou Avenue, Athens, just north of the Bay of Phaliro, and continues northward to Evzonoi, on the border with the country's northern neighbour, North Macedonia, where it continues as the A1.
 Before the European routes numbers were changed, the northern part from Efzoni to EO2 was E5N, while today the entire road is part of European route E75.
 The task of maintaining and charging for parts of the motorway has recently been ceded to private consortia, part of the deal for the construction of the A5 (Ionia Odos), the A3/E65, and the bypass of Tempe Valley.

 The part west of downtown Athens runs over the Cephisus river and Kifissou Avenue.
 From north of the boundary of Voiotia - Phthiotis, up to near Velestino, the tollway runs close to the coast of the Aegean Sea.
 It then continues north of the Tempe Valley and up to the junction of the European route E90.
 It then shares a 25 km common part with the A2/E90 (on a west–east direction), and then, at the "Axios Interchange", continues north to Evzonoi and the national border with North Macedonia.
 Its total length is approximately 557 km.